There are train services departing from the railway station at Don Mueang Airport which travel direct to Udon Thani.

 |Don Mueang||Udon Thani||Service||Train|

-- Slowest Train: The slowest train services is Train #133, departing at 21:31, scheduled to arrive in Udon Thani 9 hours 26 minutes after departing from Don Mueang Airport Railway Station.
+- Slowest Train: The slowest train service from Don Mueang Airport to Udon Thani is Train #133, departing at 21:42, and scheduled to arrive in Udon Thani 9 hours 15 minutes after departing from Don Mueang Airport Railway Station.

 Use the Search Box below to buy your train tickets from Don Mueang Airport to Udon Thani.

-If tickets from Don Mueang Railway Station to Udon Thani are not available to book online then book a tciket from bangkok Hua Lamphong Railway Station to Udon Thani.
+If tickets from Don Mueang Railway Station to Udon Thani are not available to book online then book a ticket from Bangkok Hua Lamphong Railway Station to Udon Thani.
 Bangkok Hua Lamphong Railway Station is a few stops before Don Mueang Airport Railway Station and you will not be penalised if you board at Don Mueang Railway Station instead of Hua Lamphong Railway Station.

 Location of Don Mueang Airport Railway Station